 Planning your next holiday?

 Why not consider Spring Harvest from Saturday 13 - 17 April 2019 at the Harrogate International Conference Centre?
 You can go for the full period or one or two days.

 Each morning the speaker will be Simon Ponsonby who is the pastor of theology at St Aldate's Oxford.
 He has written several books on practical theology.
 But there's more - Celebrations, Big Start, Entertainment, seminars and free family activities.

 Bookings are open now.
 You will need to book your own accommodation.

-Listen to our summer series of talks
+Listen to our talks

 Click on the link to take you to our most recent talks.

 Girlguiding Dunbar are looking for adult volunteers (16+) to help with Guide, Rainbow, Brownie and Ranger Units.

 If you have any other questions please contact firstname.lastname@example.org.